 When and where are classes held?

-Pathway to Practice in Sports Law is a four-week, in-person course held at the University of Oregon School of Law in Eugene, Oregon during the second five-week summer session.
+Pathway to Practice in Sports Law is a four-week, in-person course held at the University of Oregon School of Law in Eugene, Oregon during the second summer session.

 Will I receive credits that I can use at my home university?